 Students can try to align their choice of major with the economic forecasts of future workforce opportunities by using tools such as the career-related research conducted by Indeed.com on the best college majors for jobs of the future.

-Generally speaking, about 75% of UMBC pre-medical, pre-dental, pre-optometry, and pre-veterinary students have Biological Sciences listed as a primary or secondary major, followed by 20% Biochemistry & Molecular Biology majors, while the rest fall in a variety of majors, including (but not limited to) Bioinformatics & Computational Biological, Chemical Engineering, Individualized Study, Mathematics, Philosophy, Psychology and Public Health.
+Generally speaking, about 75% of UMBC pre-medical, pre-dental, pre-optometry, and pre-veterinary students have Biological Sciences listed as a primary or secondary major, followed by 20% Biochemistry & Molecular Biology majors, while the rest fall in a variety of majors, including (but not limited to) Bioinformatics & Computational Biology, Chemical Engineering, Individualized Study, Mathematics, Philosophy, Psychology and Public Health.

 In addition to choice of major, students may have further degree options within a particular program.
 For example, in the College of Natural and Mathematical Sciences, the majors in Biological Sciences, Chemistry, and Mathematics each give students the option of earning either a Bachelor of Arts degree or a Bachelor of Science degree in that field.
 Either degree type is acceptable for pre-health students.